 Political and Economic Risks

-Shifts in government policies, problems with stability, or different laws can disrupt how a company operates.
+Shifts in government policies, instability issues, or new laws can disrupt a company’s operations.

 Benefits of Outsourcing Software Development